 PSC 252 Pharmaceutical Sciences Seminar.
 This course has a rather simple format; students will attend a minimum of ten Department of Pharmaceutical Sciences seminars and meet with course faculty for one hour per week to discuss each seminar.
 Before each seminar the class will review one or more papers written by the seminar speaker, to enhance understanding of the seminar.
 After each seminar, each student will write a one page critique evaluating the scientific quality and presentation clarity of the seminar.
 Weekly classes with course faculty will discuss the students' critiques of the previous seminar and review papers written by the speaker for the forthcoming seminar.
 Students may also attend relevant seminars offered by other Departments at ACPHS or Colleges in the Albany area with Permission of the instructor.
 BS in Pharmaceutical Sciences students may list this course as a Directed Elective or, for students in the Pharmacology concentration, as a substitute for one semester of Scientific Literature Evaluation.
-(2); Prerequisite: Permission of the instructor essential elements of successful oral presentation and writing in targeted formats are developed through group discussion, critique, and practice.
+(2); Prerequisite: Permission of the instructor

+PSC 253 Scientific Communication.
+This course emphasizes writing, revision, and the delivery of scientific presentations.
+Designed to prepare students for the thesis research track, a wide variety of communication formats are explored including standard media outlets, scientific journals, seminars, and grant proposals.
+The essential elements of successful oral presentation and writing in targeted formats are developed through group discussion, critique, and practice.
 Emphasis is placed on developing a research proposal and an outline for a research seminar.
 With regard to writing, classic papers are contrasted and discussed in the context of format, style, and technique inherent to effective scientific writing.
-Grant writing and peer evaluationare additionally explored through real-life examples.
+Grant writing and peer evaluation are additionally explored through real-life examples.
 Students apply these learned skills by crafting a research proposal, which ideally with serve as a foundation for the research performed in PSC 463/464.
 Concurrently, oral communication skills are developed through generation of a seminar presentation based on the student's research proposal.
 At the conclusion of the course students will present their work through either a poster or seminar session.
 (3)